-With third-party integration software, like Zapier, you can also link ManyChat to CRM platforms like HoneyBook, which also offers a scheduling feature.
+With third-party integration software, like Zapier, you can also link ManyChat to CRM platforms like HoneyBook, which also offers an online meeting scheduler.
 Say someone provides their event details to your chatbot; you can automate the process to gather those details and populate a pre-existing proposal template to be sent out to the client with minimal effort on your end.

 Client workflow automation software isn’t just the wave of the future, but our present.
 Any business, small or large, can achieve personalization with automation using chat marketing.
 If chat marketing is new to you, I encourage you to dig in further.
 Get familiar with what chat marketing is and how it can help you and your business earn more, connect with potential clients, have meaningful conversations and save time while doing so.